J. T. Snow: San Francisco Giants (2008) and retirement

-Career statistics

 In 28 postseason games, Snow batted .327 (32-for-98) with 11 runs, 3 home runs and 15 RBI.

+Coaching career

+On January 18, 2024, Snow was announced as the first base coach and bench coach for the Oakland Ballers of the Pioneer League during their inaugural season.

+On November 13, 2025, Snow was named the manager of the newly formed Modesto Glow Riders of the Pioneer League.

 Personal life

 Snow lives in Northern California with his wife Gina.